 If the language is usually backward compatibility, it is not the case for the PlantUML Java API itself.
 The single number versioning schema does not allow to clearly indicated Java API changes.

-Important final notice: You have to understand that there are two different things :
+Note that here are two different things :

 @endumlfor instance) : This part is very stable.
 We really take care about backward compatibility here.
 Even diagrams that have been written by earlier versions of PlantUML are still readable by latest releases.